Uralstech/vid-orca/README.md

 # Vid Orca
-Running LLaMA Chat on Google Cloud Run.
+Deploy LLaMA Chat on Google Cloud Run.

 ## What you will need
 * [***Python 3.11***](https://www.python.org/downloads/)